-Bernoulli jet velocity, which is larger than the actual average velocity of the jet, specially for low Reynolds numbers.
-For example, for flow with Re=1, the jet velocity is about %20 of the Bernoulli velocity and this causes the strain rates and therefore the stresses to be scaled down with the same ratio.
+It is important to note that the Reynolds number in these calculations is based on the Bernoulli jet velocity, which is larger than the actual average velocity of the jet, specially for low Reynolds numbers.
+For example, for flow with Re=1, the jet velocity is about %20 of the Bernoulli velocity.
+This causes the strain rates, and therefore, the stresses to be scaled down with the same ratio.
 This has the significant effect of producing smaller regions of high stresses in the N-S solution as seen in figure 7(d).
-This is the reason that the regions with large stresses are smaller in the N-S solution.

-Calculating the total stress and comparing with the threshold stress, the regions in which the cavitation criterion is satisfied are identified.
+The total stress is calculated and compared with the threshold stress.
+The regions in which the cavitation criterion is satisfied are identified.